 First Mate R’Mona looked to him, the young female checking her readings.
 “They’ve received damage, but are still fighting… but the other one, the Ajax!
 The one with Lt Hrelle on it!
 The Jem’Hadar are hitting it hard!”

 “I know.”
-And he knew why she stated the obvious to him, and closed his real eye, letting his cybernetic one focus, offering a colder assessment of the situation.
+And he knew why she stated the obvious to him, and relaxed, letting his cybernetic eyes focus, offering a colder assessment of the situation.
 It didn’t help.
 “Our orders are to observe.
 Nothing more.”

 “Captain,” R’Mona said more softly, almost pleadingly.
 “Nol… they saved the Motherworld.”